 Traveling in Pennsylvania

-Pennsylvania is a large state in the northeast that holds some of America’s most significant historical sites, most populous cities, and some very unique culture.
+Pennsylvania is a large state in the northeast that holds some of America’s most significant historical sites, most populous cities, and some unique culture.
 One of America’s largest and most interesting city’s is Philadelphia, where the Declaration of Independence was signed, officially creating the United States.
 Other major cities include Pittsburgh, Lancaster, and Harrisburg which all combine to make Pennsylvania the 6th most populous state in the country.
 The rest of Pennsylvania has smaller towns and farms, some vast mountainous regions and a 50 mile shore along the great lakes.
 There’s a lot of interesting things to do here, and despite living only a few hours away I feel like I’ve seen relatively little!

-One of America’s largest and most historic cities, Philadelphia is found only a few hours from both New York City and the nation’s capital.
-Philadelphia’s history starts in the mid 1700’s when the city was then the capital of America.
+Philadelphia’s is one of America’s most historic cities, beginning in the mid 1700’s when the city was briefly the capital of America.
 The city has one of the most significant historic attractions, the Liberty Bell was which rang to summon up the city of Philly so the Declaration of Independence could be read.
 Many start exploring at the museum of art next to the Rocky Balboa statue, for lunch you can try the famous Philly cheese steaks, and at night you can watch a play at the oldest theater in America.

 The United States has no shortage of Civil War battles, but the most famous will always be Gettysburg.
 In July 1863, America’s bloodiest fighting took place.
-The battle of Gettysburg only lasted 3 days but produced over 50,000 casualties and was a major victory for the Union Army.
-There are now over 1,400 monuments and memorials on the battlefield today and a cemetery where over 3,500 Union soldiers were buried.
+The battle of Gettysburg only lasted three days, but produced over 50,000 casualties and was a major victory for the Union Army.
+There are now over 1,400 monuments and memorials on the battlefield, and a cemetery where over 3,500 Union soldiers were buried.
 Gettysburg Battlefield also has a large visitor center complete with a museum.

 Pennsylvania’s capital of Harrisburg is located on the Susquehanna River in the south central area of the state.
 Harrisburg is another great American city with a historic downtown, beautiful riverfront stores and restaurants, and multiple museums and places of interest to visit.
-The city is also famous for the 1970’s nuclear reactor meltdown which took place in nearby Three Mile Island, one a partial meltdown of a reactor their occurred in the 1970s.
+The city is also famous for the 1970’s nuclear reactor meltdown which took place in nearby Three Mile Island.